 IN THE NEWS:

 - Nate Silver recently visited A&M and kindly made time to meet with our statistics students and talk about his work in ‘data journalism’.
 Here are some pictures.

 - What can you do with an undergraduate degree in statistics?
 The American Statistical Association has some example student profiles.

 - U.S. News & World Report recently ranked statistician #1 in Best Business Jobs and #17 in The 100 Top Jobs.

-- CareerCast ranked data scientist and statistician as the top 2 jobs of 2016.
+- CareerCast ranked statistician and data scientist as among the top 5 jobs in both 2016 and 2017.

 - The Bureau of Labor Statistics has placed statistician at #9 on its list of the Fastest Growing Occupations.

 - Money magazine recently reported that professionals with expertise in handling “Big Data” tend to earn 5-6% more on average than their peers who lack this expertise.

 - The College of Science has published an article about our new undergraduate major.